Skip to main content

 Council Deliberations

 25 strategic questions answered by multi-model deliberation.
-Consensus scores and conclusions.
+Consensus scores, confidence levels, and conclusions from the benchmark council.

 Deliberation process